-After all the requirements have been met a certificate of deposit is required from the bank, reflecting the amount of share capital (this needs to be transferred within 12 months, after incorporation has been complete).
+After all requirements have been met, a certificate of deposit is required from the bank, reflecting the amount of share capital (this needs to be transferred within 12 months, after incorporation has been complete).

 The process of opening an LLC is as follows:

 A Joint Stock Company (JSC) or public limited company is suitable for medium to large sized enterprises, as it has a more complex structure than that of an LLC and at least 3 founders are required in order to establish it.

 As part of this structure all board members, directors and shareholders are responsible for acting in the best interests of the company and may be held responsible for any actions that may be deemed negligent.

 This form of enterprise is beneficial for shareholders as liability is limited, meaning that any loss suffered by a shareholder cannot exceed the amount they have contributed.

 Other entities such as a representative office or a branch can be established in Vietnam, however the capacity of these entities are limited.

 A representative office can only be established for supporting roles of a parent company, such as conducting market research or looking for investment opportunities.
 It cannot conduct any commercial activities in Vietnam.

 A branch is allowed to carry out commercial activities, however the scope of the activities is limited to that of the parent company and the parent company bears all legal liability.
 The use of a branch office is only recommended in highly regulated industries such as banking and finance.

 INS Global has assisted over 300 enterprises worldwide to register their operations all across Asia.
 If you are considering expanding your business or you would like to start a new venture in Vietnam, let our experts help you setup your business today.